 Mr. BREWER.
 Yes, sir; I suppose.
 That was discussed.(6H302-308).

-Notice that Brewer does not describe the bag, but "supposes" that people immediately assumed it had been used to carry the rifle.
-Well, where does he get that?
+Notice that Brewer, as Haygood, seems to think the lunch sack was found by the shells.
+This suggests they compared stories.
+Notice also that Brewer does not describe the paper bag or the timing of its discovery, but "supposes" that it was found before the rifle and that people immediately assumed it had been used to carry the rifle.
+Well, that's pretty silly.
 If the bag was folded over, as claimed by Studebaker, or folded twice, as claimed by Johnson, people would not immediately associate it with having been used to carry a rifle, particularly in that the rifle had supposedly not yet been discovered, and could very well have been stashed in a gun case.
-It only makes sense, then, for us to believe the bag was found after the rifle was found on the north side of the building, when people would know the rifle was out of its case.
 As we've seen, Captain Fritz testified that the bag was not "found" or discussed while he was in the southeast corner of the building.
 He also indicated he was not aware of it at any time before leaving the building.
 His testimony, moreover, was supported by Detective Boyd, who arrived and left with Fritz, and who also had no recollection of the bag.
 If the bag had been discovered, dusted, and discussed before the discovery of the rifle, or even before Fritz left the building shortly thereafter, certainly someone more involved in the investigation than common motorcycle officers like Haygood and Brewer would have remembered this fact, and have remembered it long before 4 1/2 months after the assassination.

-The sum of all this testimony then is that none of these men mention Day's initialing or dusting the bag in the depository, and that Montgomery and Studebaker specifically recall that Studebaker was the one who did the dusting.
-This, then, suggests either that Day was not present when the bag was discovered, which in turn suggests that the bag was "found" only after Day was called away to look at the rifle, OR that the bag was found elsewhere in the building.
+In any event, the sum of all this testimony is that none of these men mention Day's initialing or dusting the bag in the depository, and that Montgomery and Studebaker specifically recall that Studebaker was the one who did the dusting.
+This, then, suggests that Day was not present when the bag was discovered, which in turn suggests that the bag was "found" only after Day was called away to look at the rifle.

 Width, Not Length